 THE BONUS FEATURES

-There aren’t a ton of extras, but there’s a decent “making of” featurette and more than 10 minutes of deleted scenes, most of which is various imaginings of the battle between Wyldstyle and General Mayhem told in storyboard form.
+There isn’t a ton of extras, but there’s a decent “making of” featurette and more than 10 minutes of deleted scenes, most of which are various imaginings of the battle between Wyldstyle and General Mayhem told in storyboard form.
 A holiday short is cute, and kids might enjoy the karaoke style version of “Super Cool.”